What is Reeftraveler?

-We are Meredith & Steve, a husband and wife team of nature photographers based on the Caribbean island of Bonaire.
-In addition to being avid scuba divers and underwater photographers, we are nature-enthusiasts who work to promote ocean conservation and environmental protection.
-We are also PADI-certified coral restoration divers who work with Coral Restoration Foundation Bonaire.
+Reeftraveler is a website, blog and community created by Meredith & Steve- a husband and wife team of nature photographers based on the Caribbean island of Bonaire.
+In addition to being avid scuba divers and underwater photographers, Meredith & Steve are nature-enthusiasts who work to promote ocean conservation and environmental protection.
+They are also PADI-certified coral restoration divers who work with Coral Restoration Foundation Bonaire.

 What is Reeftraveler about?

-Meredith created Reeftraveler in 2011 as a way to display our growing lot of underwater, nature and travel-related photos, as well as to document our travels around the globe.
+Meredith created Reeftraveler in 2011 as a way to display their growing lot of underwater, nature and travel-related photos, as well as to document their travels around the globe.
 Reeftraveler has evolved since then, and topics covered include ocean conservation, marine species protection, fish ID, birds and birding, underwater photography tips, travel and trip reports and life in Bonaire.
+We hope to educate and inspire other Bonaire-lovers and those who are interested in Bonaire’s nature.

 Frequently Asked Questions